-f) The centralized scheduling A-CPE shall sends a Container message including the received RNGREQ message from the CPE to the BS/A-BS.g) Upon receiving the Container message, the A-BS shall return a Container ACK message with a confirmation code for the received messages to the centralized scheduling A-CPE.
-If the confirmation code for a RNG-REQ message is not “success”, the centralized scheduling A-CPE shall retransmit the RNG-REQ message to the BS/A-BS.

-h) When successfully receiving the RNG-REQ, the BS/A-BS shall provide a valid SID for the CPE by sending RNG-CMD message.
+f) When successfully receiving the RNG-REQ, the A-BS shall provide a valid SID for the CPE by sending RNG-CMD message.
+In addition, the centralized scheduling A-CPE shall maintain the SID of the CPE broadcasted by RNG-CMD.
 If this RNG-CMD message includes a “continue” indication, the ranging process should be continued using the ranging mechanism.

-i) The timeout required for the CPE to wait for RNG-CMD is defined by the timer T3.
+g) The timeout required for the CPE to wait for RNG-CMD is defined by the timer T3.

 Table xx – RNG-RPT message format